ay701/Coding_Challenges/README.md

 Welcome for any better solutions: ay701@nyu.edu

-More challenges are coming up ...
+More challenges are coming up!

 One philosophy : Simple is the best!